JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/launching-coroutines.md

 >
 {style="warning"}

-In standard coroutine-based application, the bridge between the regular blocking code and the suspending code is the [`runBlocking`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) function.
+In a standard coroutine-based application, the bridge between the regular blocking code and the suspending code is the [`runBlocking`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/run-blocking.html) function.

 In the IntelliJ Platform, a similar purpose is achieved by the [`runBlockingCancellable`](%gh-ic%/platform/core-api/src/com/intellij/openapi/progress/coroutines.kt) function.
 In addition to the same semantics as `runBlocking`, the action gets canceled when the current progress indicator or the current job is canceled.